meriemlamti/Projet-SOC/Rapport/documentation_final.md

 4.  **Server Roles:** We explicitly checked the following critical roles:
     * ☑️ **Active Directory Domain Services (AD DS):** The core identity service.
     * ☑️ **DNS Server:** Required for domain name resolution.
-    * ☑️ **DHCP Server:** To automatically assign IPs to client workstations.
-5.  **Features:** Accepted the default features and the management tools (RSAT) automatically proposed by the wizard.
+5.  **Features:** Accepted the default features and the management tools  automatically proposed by the wizard.
 6.  **Confirmation:** Clicked **Install** and waited for the process to complete.

-*Result:* Upon completion, the new roles (AD DS, DNS, DHCP) appeared in the Server Manager Dashboard with warning notifications indicating that configuration was required.
+*Result:* Upon completion, the new roles (AD DS, DNS) appeared in the Server Manager Dashboard with warning notifications indicating that configuration was required.

 ---